At the gates of the Low Monferrato, the “city of the seven towers”, the severed bell tower and Tinca Gobba Dorata: Valfenera to discover.

 Meat salad is also excellent, dressed with oil, salt and garlic.
 This last ingredient is the protagonist of the Fair of Saint Bartolomeo (Fiera di San Bartolomeo), dedicated to garlic and to “pitu”, the turkey.

-Among the typical recipes we mention finally the peppers with the bagna cauda and the hazelnut cake, often accompanied by zabaione.
+Among the typical recipes, we mention finally the peppers with the bagna cauda and the hazelnut cake, often accompanied by zabaglione.
 The characteristic wines of the area are Barbera and Freisa.

 To be seen.

-On Piazza T. Villa there are two buildings of considerable architectural importance: the Palazzo Villa that houses the Town Hall and the primary schools, and the building with the offices of the surveyor and architect Morocco (formerly the Municipality of Valfenera).
+Piazza Villa is also overlooked by Palazzo Villa, seat of the Town Hall (with its historic park and wood carved owls) and primary schools, and the building with the offices of the surveyor and architect Morocco.